-Currently, the MedE Department offers the degrees of Doctor of Philosophy and Master of Science, with much heavier emphasis on Ph.D. level study and research.
-We are confident that our well-established, highly resourceful research environment will properly nurture the growth of next generation researchers in the field.
-Our ability and commitment to training the leaders of tomorrow and conducting research to address major technological challenges in translational medicine is extremely strong.
+The Cherng Department of Medical Engineering offers the degrees of doctor of philosophy and master of science, with an emphasis on PhD-level study and research.
+We are confident that our well-established, highly resourceful research environment will effectively nurture the leaders of tomorrow in this important field.

-For more information, please contact our Executive Officer Professor Yu-Chong Tai or any of the Medical Engineering faculty members listed on the people section of this website.
+For more information, please contact the department’s executive officer and holder of the Andrew and Peggy Cherng Medical Engineering Leadership Chair, Professor Yu-Chong Tai, or any of the medical engineering faculty members listed on the “People” section of this website.